 Hundreds of Complaints

-Since the news laws came into force in July 2016, MBIE reports there have been 242 complaints, most of which were found to breach current rules (https://beehive.govt.nz/release/minister-welcomes-first-landlord-conviction-under-new-law).
+Since the news laws came into force in July 2016, MBIE reports there have been 242 complaints, most of which were found to breach current rules, according to the media release from the Minister for Building and Construction Nick Smith.
 Most of the complaints have been dealt with through a compliance agreement with landlords (76 cases) or through providing advice to landlords about how to comply with the law.
 Only three cases have been taken to the Tenancy Tribunal although this involved landlords of a total of 199 properties.

 Taking action as a renter